Béla Bartók: Folk music and composition

-In 1927–28, Bartók wrote his Third and Fourth String Quartets, after which his compositions demonstrated his mature style.
+In 1927–1928, Bartók wrote his Third and Fourth String Quartets, after which his compositions demonstrated his mature style.
 Notable examples of this period are Music for Strings, Percussion and Celesta (1936) and Divertimento for String Orchestra (1939).
 The Fifth String Quartet was composed in 1934, and the Sixth String Quartet (his last) in 1939.
 In 1936 he travelled to Turkey to collect and study Turkish folk music.
 He worked in collaboration with Turkish composer Ahmet Adnan Saygun mostly around Adana.

-World War II and final years (1940–45)
+World War II and final years (1940–1945)

 In 1940, as the European political situation worsened after the outbreak of World War II, Bartók was increasingly tempted to flee Hungary.
 He strongly opposed the Nazis and Hungary's alliance with Germany and the Axis powers under the Tripartite Pact.
 After the Nazis came to power in 1933, Bartók refused to give concerts in Germany and broke away from his publisher there.
 His anti-fascist political views caused him a great deal of trouble with the establishment in Hungary.
-In his will recorded on 4 October 1940, he requested that no square or street be named after him until the Budapest squares Oktogon and Kodály körönd, or in fact any square or street in Hungary, no longer bear the names of Mussolini and Hitler, as they did at the time he wrote his will.
-Having first sent his manuscripts out of the country, Bartók reluctantly emigrated to the U.S. with his wife, Ditta Pásztory, in October 1940.
-They settled in New York City after arriving on the night of 29–30 October via a steamer from Lisbon.
-After joining them in 1942, their younger son, Péter Bartók, enlisted in the United States Navy where he served in the Pacific during the remainder of the war and later settled in Florida where he became a recording and sound engineer.
-His elder son, by his first marriage, Béla Bartók III, remained in Hungary and later worked as a railroad official until his retirement in the early 1980s.
+In his will recorded on 4 October 1940, he requested that no square or street be named after him until the Budapest squares Oktogon and Kodály körönd, or in fact any square or street in Hungary, no longer bore the names of Mussolini or Hitler, as they did at the time he wrote his will.
+Having first sent his manuscripts out of the country, Bartók reluctantly emigrated to the US with his wife, Ditta, in October 1940.
+They settled in New York City after arriving on the night of 29–30 October by a steamer from Lisbon.
+After joining them in 1942, their younger son Péter Bartók enlisted in the United States Navy, where he served in the Pacific during the remainder of the war and later settled in Florida, where he became a recording and sound engineer.
+His elder son by his first marriage, Béla Bartók III, remained in Hungary and later worked as a railroad official until his retirement in the early 1980s.

-Although he became an American citizen in 1945, shortly before his death, Bartók never felt fully at home in the United States.
-He initially found it difficult to compose.
+Although he became an American citizen in 1945 shortly before his death, Bartók never felt fully at home in the United States.
+He initially found it difficult to compose in his new surroundings.
 Although he was well known in America as a pianist, ethnomusicologist and teacher, he was not well known as a composer.
 There was little American interest in his music during his final years.
-He and his wife Ditta gave some concerts, although demand for them was low.
+He and his wife Ditta gave some concerts, but demand for them was low.
 Bartók, who had made some recordings in Hungary, also recorded for Columbia Records after he came to the US; many of these recordings (some with Bartók's own spoken introductions) were later issued on LP and CD.